mta825/Cushing_Portfolio_CS4375/README.md

  See the ML Algorithms from Scratch report [here](ML_Algorithms_From_Scratch.pdf)

  See the code for [Logistic Regression](logistic_regression.cpp) and [Naïve Bayes](naive_bayes.cpp) on the Titanic data at these links.

+ See the report corresponding to my part of the Similarity and Ensemble group project [here](Project_2_Classification.pdf)